-No matter your breast cancer stage, participating in a clinical trial can not only improve your level of care, but can make a difference in the lives of future patients, often at little or no extra cost.
+No matter your breast cancer stage, participating in a Human studies that are used to test new drugs or treatment and compare them to current standard treatments. can not only improve your level of care, but can make a difference in the lives of future patients, often at little or no extra cost.
 Yet despite these benefits, only a small minority of patients (approximately 5%) will enroll in a clinical trial as part of their cancer care [1-3].
 Here are some of the most common questions I get from patients about participating in clinical trials.

 What Are Clinical Trials?